 8 people shot at Martin Luther King Jr. Day event in Florida, sheriff's office says

-At least eight people have been shot at a Martin Luther King, Jr. Day celebration in Fort Pierce, Florida, the St. Lucie County Sheriff's office said.
-One person was in critical condition, police said.
+At least eight people were shot at a Martin Luther King, Jr. Day celebration in Fort Pierce, Florida, the St. Lucie County Sheriff's office said.

 This is a breaking news story.
 Check back for updates.